 The inception of the PA profession was a response to the shortage of health care providers in the US.
 The fight continues as multiple factors such as poverty, environmental threats, lack of access to health care, and educational inequities continue to result in health disparities.
 Healthcare providers should strive to acknowledge the importance of culture and the dynamics that impact access to health care.
 Disparities are preventable inequities.
 Barriers to access include lack of adequate insurance, patient perception of needs, and resources that facilitate access to healthcare.

-Click here to read about the PSPA’s commitment to promote diversity, equity, and inclusion within the Physician Assistant (PA) profession in the Commonwealth of Pennsylvania.
+Click here to read about the PSPA’s commitment to promote diversity, equity, and inclusion within the PA profession in the Commonwealth of Pennsylvania.

-The Health Disparities Committee invites you to enter this year’s competition!
+The Inclusion, Diversity, Equity, and Access (IDEA) Committee invites you to enter this year’s competition!

-- ONE pre-physician assistant student and TWO current physician assistant students could receive cash prizes!
+- ONE pre-PA student and TWO current PA students could receive cash prizes!

 - PSPA fellows will have the opportunity to gain free conference registration and a one-year PSPA membership!